 In most hybrids, when the vehicle idles, the gas engine shuts off and the electric motor is the sole source of power.
 The electric motor also powers the hybrid at low speeds and supplements the gas engine with extra oomph when the driver accelerates quickly.

 To recharge their batteries, hybrids capture kinetic energy as the vehicle slows down, a process called regenerative braking.
 In conventional vehicles, this energy is lost as heat when brakes apply friction.
 But in hybrids, the electric motor helps slow the car and transfers some of the kinetic energy to the batteries, which store the power for future use.
 Hybrids’ conventional brakes kick in when needed, such as with sudden stops.
 Because hybrids recharge themselves, there’s no need to plug them into an electrical outlet overnight.
-(But plug-in hybrids are on the horizon — see The Prius You Can Plug In, below.)

 The 10 hybrid models available today utilize these characteristics in different ways and to varying degrees.
 There are gray areas among the different types, but the foremost distinction is whether or not the electric motor can operate independently from the gasoline engine.
 In full hybrids, the gasoline engine remains off for short periods at low speeds and the electric motor alone powers the vehicle.
 The net effect significantly boosts city fuel economy, and while moving in electric-only mode, these hybrids release almost zero tailpipe emissions.
 Full hybrids available today are those from Ford — the Escape Hybrid and the Mercury Mariner Hybrid — and those from Toyota — the Prius, Highlander Hybrid and Lexus RX 400h.